raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 title: pisense
 ---

-pisense is an alternative interface to the Raspberry Pi Sense HAT.
-The major difference to `sense_hat` is that the various components of the Sense HAT (the screen, the joystick, the environment sensors, etc.) are each represented by separate classes which can be used individually or by the main class which composes them together.
+`pisense` is an alternative interface to the Raspberry Pi Sense HAT.
+The major difference to `sense_hat` is that in `pisense` the various components of the Sense HAT (the screen, the joystick, the environment sensors, etc.) are each represented by separate classes that can be used individually or by the main class that comprises them all.

-The screen has a few more tricks including support for any fonts that PIL supports, representation as a numpy array (which makes scrolling by assigning slices of a larger image very simple), and bunch of rudimentary animation functions.
+The screen has a few more tricks including support for any fonts that PIL supports, representation as a numpy array (which makes scrolling by assigning slices of a larger image very simple), and several rudimentary animation functions.
 The joystick, and all sensors, have an iterable interface too.

 #### Usage